 Yeonjoo Lee (South Korea), Zeineb Chermiti (Tunisia), Abhijith Nag Balasubramanya (India), Kenneth Owino (Kenya)

 In collaboration with Hawila Project & Festival Norpas

-Ripples will premiere July 15th 2022 in Holbæk, Denmark, beginning a sailing tour which will go on until September 14th.
+Ripples premiered July 15th 2022 in Holbæk, Denmark, beginning a sailing tour which went on until September 14th.